turingschool/career-development-curriculum-site/module_one/mod1_week4.md

      * [Chip Huyen](https://www.linkedin.com/in/chiphuyen/)
      * [Natsai Ndebele](https://www.linkedin.com/in/natsai-ndebele/)
      * [Xand Griffin](https://www.linkedin.com/in/xandgriffin/)

-   * You should also start to work on your building/updating your LinkedIn profile today to submit at the end of this week.
-Check out these additional [resources and tips](/resources/branding_resources).
+3. You should also start to work on your building/updating your LinkedIn profile today to submit at the end of this week.
+Go here to find additional step-by-step [resources and tips](/resources/branding_resources).

 ## Due Dates & Reminders
 * Complete the [exit ticket](https://forms.gle/qG5zVtDYd9FQbuM98) for today's lesson by **EOD Friday of Week 4.**